Nizarel/DevOps_DevSecOps/Scenarios/EnforceOrgSecurityPolicy/README.md

 ## Azure DevOps Component Governance

-Using the Governance service, you can register the usage of an existing or new open source components in a given governed repository.
+Using the Governance service, you can register the usage of an existing or new open source component in a governed repository.

 More information about Azure DevOps Component Governance can be found [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/componentgovernance/?view=azure-devops-rest-5.1)